caizhitan/RSDE_Demo_BE/README.md

 ### General User Features:
 - Users are able view and download files uploaded by the admin, paginated response of avaliable files is handled by the backend.
 - Users are able to search and filter files by file type and file name.

+### Sercurity
+- To open a file, the frontend does a request to the backend and through AWS's api the file will be transfered from the server back to the user
+- Prevents api key from being exposed.

 ## Structure of this monorepo